segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 You can subscribe to updates [here](https://status.segment.com/).

 #### Does Segment retry data?
 Segment retries nine times over the course of four hours.
-This increase the number of attempts for messages, so we'll try and re-deliver them another 4 times after some backoff.
+This increases the number of attempts for messages, so we try to re-deliver them another 4 times after some backoff.

-We don't retry where there are signs of an expired API key or failed payment.
-However, if we push bad code that results in a malformed payload and a 400 or 422 response from an endpoint, we also won't retry given that the call would not ever succeed.
+We don't retry if there are signs of an expired API key or failed payment.
+However, if we push bad code that results in a malformed payload and a 400 or 422 response, we won't retry because that call won't succeed until the code has been changed.

 #### Are the events guaranteed to send in order?